chadracelis/Social-Platform/basic_social_platform/README.md

 •	Inside the collection ‘notifications’, creating the following fields: string-‘user’, string-‘content’, string-‘time’ </br>
 •	Inside the repo's main directory, copy the code inside secConfig.js and paste it inside firebase-database-‘rules’ </br>
 •	npm start to start the local server
+<p></p>
+You can checkout the live preview of this project here -> https://shower-thoughts1.firebaseapp.com/signin